Incremental and Parallel Machine Learning Algorithms with Automated Learning Rate Adjustments: Proposed Algorithms and their Fundamental Properties

-Algorithm~\ref{alg:lnsel} is 3{a} line search based on the Wolfe conditions.
+Algorithm~\ref{alg:lnsel2} is a line search based on the Wolfe conditions.

-3{It finds} a step--size 3{that} satisfies the sufficient decrease condition with $d$--interval grids.
-3{Once} this step--size 3{has been} found, 3{the} algorithm stops and 3{the step--size} it 3{found is used} in 3{the} caller algorithm.
-However, this algorithm may fail 3{(step~\ref{alg:lnsel:fail})}.
-3{To avoid such a failure, we made the} caller algorithm will use $\underline{\lambda}_n$.
-4{This is the largest step--size of the candidates for making an effective update of the solution.}
+It finds a learning rate that satisfies the sufficient decrease condition with logarithmic grids.
+Once this learning rate has been found, the algorithm stops and the learning rate it found is used in the caller algorithm.
+However, this algorithm may fail (Step~\ref{alg:lnsel2:fail}).
+To avoid such a failure, we can make the caller algorithm use $\underline{\lambda}_n$.
+This is the largest learning rate of the candidates for making an effective update of the solution.
+The results of the experiments described in Section~\ref{sec:experi} demonstrate effectiveness of this algorithm\footnote{In this case, i.e., when we use Algorithm~\ref{alg:ngism} or Algorithm~\ref{alg:ngpsm} with Algorithm~\ref{alg:lnsel2}, we have to give a step-range $\{\underline{\lambda}_n,\overline{\lambda}_n\}$, a constant $c_1$ appearing in the Armijo condition, a common ratio $a$ and the number of trials $k$ of Algorithm~\ref{alg:lnsel2} as hyperparameters.}.

-The grid of Algorithm~\ref{alg:lnsel} can be changed into a logarithmic one.
-Algorithm~\ref{alg:lnsel2} 3{below uses such a logarithmic grid}.

-3{The results of} the experiments 3{described in} Section~\ref{sec:experi} 3{demonstrate the accelerating effect of this algorithm}.